penguincoco/CSVToYarnParser/README.md

 `Parser.cs` handles the parsing logic for the .csv.
 It reads in the .csv as a string, and splits it first by linebreaks.
 Replace `TODO` in `ConvertToYarn()` with your own custom implmentation, depending on how your .csv is set up.

-## DialogueLine.cs
+## ParserUtilities
-`DialogueLine` is a class for each row of dialogue in the original .csv/spreadsheet. `Translate()` handles taking in the input and formatting it as desired for the output .yarn file.
+'DialogueLine` is a class for each row of dialogue in the original .csv/spreadsheet. `Translate()` handles taking in the input and formatting it as desired for the output .yarn file.
 In my case, I needed a function call before every line of character dialogue, so the function injects a `<< initialize_line >>` before every spoken dialogue line.

 Replace the body of `Translate()` to implement your own custom .yarn output based on your project's needs.

+`Utilities` is a class for adding YarnCommand functions.
+Replace/add your own custom Yarn Functions to `availableActions` dictionary to inject their calls into the .yarn file.

 # YarnSpinner setup
 Create a YarnProject in the same folder that the Yarn files are outputting to.
 This will automatically add the .yarn file to the YarnProject you are using.